 The impact of Tornados

-Like all natural disasters such as hurricanes, earthquakes, floods and others, they end up with massive destruction to homes, property, infrastructure and cause many deaths as well.
+Like all-natural disasters such as hurricanes, earthquakes, floods, and others, they end up with massive destruction to homes, property, infrastructure and cause many deaths as well.
 Each year, about 60 people are killed by tornadoes, mostly from airborne debris.
 Source: noaa.gov.
-This means individuals, families, communities and the government are all affected in one way or the other.
+This means individuals, families, communities, and the government is all affected by tornadoes in one way or the other.

 Here are a few examples: